funnybunnyofdoom/Vintage-Story-Mods/README.md

 -Extra Juice
 	adds juices and liquid containers

--ironman
-	Puts the player in ironman mode in the doomland server

 -Just Light Jars: [FunnyBunnyofDOOM][DukePony] harvest glow worms and craft them with a glass jar to get glowing jars